nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![UndoRedoVersion3](images/UndoRedoVersion3.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `versionPointer` is at index 0, pointing to the initial CcaCommander version, then there are no previous CcaCommander versions to restore.
 The `undo` command uses `Model#canUndo()` to check if this is the case.
 If so, it will return an error to the user rather
-than attempting to perform the undo.[DeveloperGuide.md](..%2F..%2FDeveloperGuide.md)
+than attempting to perform the undo.

 </div>